romanmikh/42/README.md

 <h3 align="center">
 	<a href="#about">What is 42?</a>
 	<span> · </span>
-	<a href="#%EF%B8%8F-skills-developed-at-42cursus">Skills developed at 42cursus</a>
+	<a href="#skills">Skills Developed</a>
 	<span> · </span>
-	<a href="#-42s-galaxy-curriculum">42's galaxy (curriculum)</a>
+	<a href="#curriculum">Curriculum/a>
 </h3>

 <a name="about"></a>

-42 already has big supporters in tech like **Snapchat CEO** Evan Spiegel, **Twitter and Square CEO** Jack Dorsey, and **Slack CEO** Stewart Butterfield.
-Spiegel called it a school from the future, and Dorsey gave a glowing endorsement, saying "We are always looking for great engineers from any background and any education like 42."
+"42 already has big supporters in tech like **Snapchat CEO** Evan Spiegel, **Twitter and Square CEO** Jack Dorsey, and **Slack CEO** Stewart Butterfield.
+Spiegel called it a school from the future, and Dorsey gave a glowing endorsement, saying <i>"We are always looking for great engineers from any background and any education like 42."</i>

-Paul Graham founder of Y combinator stated on Twitter **"My God is 42 impressive.
+Paul Graham founder of Y combinator stated on Twitter <i>**"My God is 42 impressive.
 This is not another programming bootcamp.
-It's another MIT."**
+It's another MIT."**</i>

 42 is a private institution of higher education in computer science first opened in Paris in 2013.
 The school does not have any professors and is open 24/7.
-Students are trained through peer-to-peer pedagogy, and project-based learning. (https://en.wikipedia.org/wiki/42_(school)).
+Students are trained through peer-to-peer pedagogy, and project-based learning."(https://en.wikipedia.org/wiki/42_(school)).

 ![alt text](https://42london.com/wp-content/uploads/2022/09/42-London_Locations_2022.png)